New to Golf?

 Rules of the Game

-Make sure you are keeping up with the gruop in front of you
+Make sure you are keeping up with the group in front of you if there is a group behind you.

 (you may have to pick your ball up and skip a few shots to do this).
-If there isn't a group to keep up with, but you're noticing the group behind you is waiting on your group for each of your shots, simply pause and wave the group behind you to play through (take cover, as they will play the hole)
+If there isn't a group to keep up with, but you're noticing the group behind you is waiting on your group for each of your shots, simply pause and wave the group behind you to play through (take cover, as they will play the hole).
+There will often be Rangers on the course to help you keep pace of play.

 2: Getting Paired up with Other Golfers